Black Star Riders

 Black Star Riders is a hard rock band formed in December 2012.
 The band began when members of the 2011–2012 line-up of Thin Lizzy decided to record new material, but chose not to release it under the Thin Lizzy name.
-While Thin Lizzy continues on an occasional basis, Black Star Riders is a full-time band, described as "the next step in the evolution of the Thin Lizzy story".
+While Thin Lizzy continued on an occasional basis, Black Star Riders is a full-time band, described as "the next step in the evolution of the Thin Lizzy story".
 The band's first album, All Hell Breaks Loose, was released on May 21, 2013, and the follow-up album, The Killer Instinct was released on February 20, 2015.
 The band's third album, Heavy Fire, was released on February 3, 2017, and reached number six on the UK Albums Chart.

 Black Star Riders is fronted by Ricky Warwick, and originally featured lead guitarist Scott Gorham and bass guitarist Marco Mendoza.
 Mendoza was replaced by Robbie Crane in 2014.
 Drummer and founding member Jimmy DeGrasso left the band in March 2017, and was replaced a few weeks later by Chad Szeliga.
 Another founding member, lead guitarist Damon Johnson, left the band at the end of 2018 to be replaced by Christian Martucci.
 Gorham and Szeliga left the band in September 2021, the latter being replaced by Zak St. John.
 Gorham was not replaced, leaving the band as a quartet.
 Martucci left in June 2022, and was replaced in November by Wayward Sons guitarist Sam Wood.
+Mendoza and DeGrasso still tour with the band on an occasional basis.

 On September 20, 2021, the band announced a new worldwide multi-record album deal with Earache Records and that they would be entering the studio in October 2021 to begin recording a new album.

 On June 6, 2022, the band announced their new album Wrong Side of Paradise, as well as a 10th anniversary UK tour.
 Scott Gorham and Jimmy DeGrasso rejoined the band for the UK tour dates as part of the 10th anniversary commemorations.